 ETA: As Bryan points out in the comments below…newer agents won’t take just anything.
 Newer agents have to build reputations and go out with great projects, so it isn’t necessarily easier to get past the threshold of a newer agent.
 And established agents will work with stellar debuts, too!
 Bottom line, as it is in any other post on my blog: write a great book!

-An issue came up in the comments about my recent catch-22 post.
-Christine asked about “closed” house editors (those who do not accept unsolicited or unagented submissions) who go to conferences and request materials or open up submissions to conference attendees only.
+Christine asked about “closed” house editors (those at big publishers who do not accept unsolicited or unagented submissions) who go to conferences and request materials or open up submissions to conference attendees only.

-Editors do not rely solely on agents to bring them fantastic material.
+Editors at big publishers do not rely solely on agents to bring them fantastic material.
 They are always on the hunt.
 Just like agents, they love the possibilities of the search, the thrill of discovering something brand new and phenomenal.
 I know plenty of editors who read blogs and websites, scout literary magazines and otherwise keep their antennae up.
 This includes going to conferences and picking up potentially talented writers.
 When agents and editors are at conferences, our role is very much the same: hone in on the cream of the crop and get their submissions.
 There’s even a similarity to how editors and agents treat submissions from conference attendees.
 Sometimes we reject outright, sometimes we reject the particular project but leave the door open to receive future work, and sometimes we take that writer on and develop them.
+This direct line to editors makes it seem like the answer to “Do I need a literary agent?” is “No,” as long as you have access to writing conferences.

 Here’s what I said to Christine in the comments: